 - LED lights have a life expectancy of 15 years, meaning less outages.
 They also last three times longer than traditional light sources.

 - The true white-light quality of the bulbs allows you to see colors more clearly.

 - LED lights aim better.
 Less light from the street comes into homes and businesses.

 - Better, more consistent light means fewer dark spots.
 We can also guide LED lights to spread more evenly.

 - By using LED lights, we drop our energy use and carbon emissions by 60 percent.

 The LED streetlight program won the Leading by Example Award from the Massachusetts Department of Energy Resources in 2011.

-In the City, we use more than 18 million feet of cable, 4 million feet of conduit piping.
+In the City, we use more than 18 million feet of cable and four million feet of conduit piping.
 We’ve also made more than 400,000 splices.

 There are 1,600 control boxes and 32,000 manhole pull boxes.